 Big Brother Mentor: Dagran and Lowell.
 Dagran teaches Zael the swordplay type things, Lowell tries to teach Zael the art of flirting with women.

-Bigger Is Better: During the mission where Syrenne asks you to go get some beer, if you go around the back of the tavern and stop at a certain spot, you can hear Dagran and Lowell comparing.....their sizes.
+Bigger Is Better: During the mission where Syrenne asks you to go get some beer, if you go around the back of the tavern and stop at a certain spot, you can hear Dagran and Lowell comparing their sizes.
+They also mention Yurick.

 Bishie Sparkle: Later in the game (once you can access Multiplay mode) one of the prizes you earn is an 'effect' dye which you can apply on your character's customizable color pallet and it can make them sparkle silver (or gold if you win that one).